kemei-8/kemei-8/README.md

 I'm Kelly, a fourth year undergrad studying Computer Science & Design at Northwestern University!

- Check out my personal portfolio [here]( react-portfolio-kemei-8.vercel.app ).
+ Check out my personal portfolio [here](react-portfolio-kemei-8.vercel.app)

 <!--
 **kemei-8/kemei-8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.